Performances: January 22 / 23 / 24, 8pm $15

 Idealverein is a new performance conceived by Mike Bourscheid.
 The work unfolds as a set of considered improvised movements, a game of gestures, actions, relationships, commitments, questions and moods played by six.
 The stage is a field of play and the rules are dictated by the costumes which determine how the players can move and with whom they are allied, working together to form allegiances or switching sides at a whim!

-Team 1: Alison Denham, Ralph Escamilian, Ed Spence
+Team 1: Alison Denham, Ralph Escamillan, Ed Spence

-Team 2: Mike Bourscheid, Germaine Koh, Erika Mitsuhashi
+Team 2: Kate Franklin, Germaine Koh, Erika Mitsuhashi

 Costumes and Direction: Mike Bourscheid